Sharing with your landlord

 What rights will I have?

-Common law tenants don't have as many rights as assured tenants or Scottish secure tenants, but this doesn't mean your landlord can walk all over you.
-The section on common law tenancies explains more about:
+Common law tenants don't have as many rights as some other tenants, but this doesn't mean your landlord can walk all over you.
+The section on common law tenancies and the section on eviction of common law tenants explains more about:

 your tenancy agreement